Virtual Machine Management

 -

-In the top right corner you will notice shortcut buttons for running state: stop, restart, and pause.
+In the top right corner you will notice shortcut buttons for running state: stop, restart, pause, and start.
 As well as a dropdown menu title Actions.

 -